-Reserves attributable to NERSOU are also held on the balance sheet of the Police and Crime Commissioner with the share of overall reserves for Northumbria being 57.0%, equating to £0.393 million as at 31 March 2017.
-The reserve balance relates to income received through the Asset Recovery Incentivisation Scheme (ARIS) which will be carried forward to be utilised in 2017/18, and the surplus generated on the revenue budget in 2016/17 which the NERSOU Joint Committee have also agreed will be carried forward to be used in 2017/18.
+Reserves attributable to NERSOU are also held on the Balance Sheet of the Police and Crime Commissioner with the share of overall reserves for Northumbria being determined on the basis of revenue contributions equating to £0.113 million as at 31 March 2018.
+The reserve balance relates to income received through the Asset Recovery Incentivisation Scheme (ARIS) which will be carried forward to be utilised in 2018/19, and an amount set aside from the revenue under spend in 2017/18 which the NERSOU Joint Committee have agreed will be carried forward to be used in 2018/19.